k-dot-greyz/glitch-that-shit/README.md

 ## 🛡️ Privacy & Security

-- **No Data Collection**: Personal Glitch Censor does not collect, store, or transmit any personal data
+- **No Data Collection**: glitch-that-shit does not collect, store, or transmit any personal data
 - **Local Processing**: All filtering and effects are applied locally on your device
 - **Open Source**: Full source code available for security review
 - **Minimal Permissions**: Requests only essential browser permissions